Hands on: Samsung Galaxy S10 Lite review

 Cameras

-The S10 Lite does have three cameras in its rear suite, but instead of adding the telephoto lens that the S10e was missing, the new phone goes in a different direction, offering a 5MP Macro lens for up-close photography (flowers, bugs, etc).
+The Samsung Galaxy S10 Lite does have three cameras in its rear suite, but instead of adding the telephoto lens that the S10e was missing, the new phone goes in a different direction, offering a 5MP Macro lens for up-close photography (flowers, bugs, and so on).

-This positions the S10 Lite even more as a device responding to nuanced consumer feedback that conceivably wants to shoot wider and closer-in, not from farther away.
-The main lens has been boosted to a 48MP shooter with Super Steady OIS, too.
-Don't let the tremendous 48MP size fool you – the individual pixel sizes may end up being smaller, negating any big benefit.
+This positions the S10 Lite even more as a device developed in response to feedback from consumers who conceivably want to shoot wider and closer-in, not from further away.
+The main lens has been boosted to a 48MP shooter with Super Steady OIS, too, but don't let that impressive-sounding megapixel count fool you – the size of the individual pixels here may well be smaller, negating any potential benefit.

-The front-facing camera has been upgraded to 32MP, though we’ll have to see whether that translates to sharper photos.
-In any case, the actual punch hole aperture housing the selfie camera is much smaller.
+The front-facing camera has been upgraded to 32MP, though we’ll have to see whether that translates into sharper photos.

 Performance and battery

-The S10 Lite packs respectable specs that nonetheless won’t outdo the flagships of 2020, which is fine for its intended audience.
-It packs a suspected Snapdragon 855 chipset featured in the top Android phones of 2019.
+The Galaxy S10 Lite packs respectable specs that nonetheless won’t outdo the flagships of 2020, which is fine for its intended audience.
+It packs what we believe to be the Snapdragon 855 chipset that's featured in the top Android phones of 2019.

-The real standout is the battery, an impressive 4,500mAh, which even outdoes the S10 Plus’ 4,100mAh capacity.
-This isn’t necessarily due to technological improvement given the former is physically larger than the latter, but any larger capacity is better.
+The real standout here is the battery: it's an impressive 4,500mAh, which outdoes even the S10 Plus’ 4,100mAh capacity.
+This isn’t necessarily due to technological improvements given that the S10 Lite is a physically larger phone, but any larger capacity is better.

 Early verdict